JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

   // In the event of a `stop` request this will either be 9 (SIGKILL) or
   // 15 (SIGTERM).
   uint32 signal = 3;

-  // stderr_output is the standard error output of the job bytes stderr_output = 4;

-  // stdout_output is the standard output of the job bytes stdout_output = 5;
 }
 }